LajosPolya/tech-articles/give-the-goblin-a-break/give-the-goblin-a-break.md

 Every example which cached its counters used about ~18MiB of memory.
 What's amazing is when the counters weren't cached, they used many orders of magnitude more memory.
 A counter with zero tags utilized ~80GiB of memory, mostly for the construction of `Meter$Id`.
 When a tag was introduced, the memory usage tripled to ~224GiB of memory because the creation on each counter introduced the creation of `Tags` and `Tag[]`.
-These superfluous objects are short-lived so they won't cause to out-of-memory error, but they can trigger excessive GC usage which can hinder the application's performance.
+These superfluous objects are short-lived so they won't cause to out-of-memory errors, but they can trigger excessive GC usage which can hinder the application's performance.

 ### Performance testing with Java Microbenchmark Harness (JMH)